mlr-org/mlr3pipelines/attic/caching.md

 This is just a very simple caching package, that provides a clean, simple API, could theoretically be replaced by other packages.

+Caching can / should be done on two levels:
+  - caching of individual pipeops
+  - caching of full graphs

 ## Implementation Details